tonyjkent/Getting-and-Cleaning-Data/README.md

 The descriptive Activity Name was added to the data dataframe by joining the activityname dataframe with the data dataframe using the merge statement.
 The common key was the activity number column.

 ### Step 4 Make the Variable Names more descriptive
-THe variable names contained a lot of abbreviations.
+The variable names contained a lot of abbreviations.
 Using sub and gsub statements the following abbreviations were expanded to make them more descriptive or more readable:

 *  t - Time
 *  f - Frequency